GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-18.md

 consumed by other libraries (because of the snowball effect).

-One area where shading has been put to good use is in frameworks, which need to allow for user-space code to choose their own dependencies that might not be compatible with the framework's dependencies.
+One area where shading has been put to good use is in frameworks, which need to allow user-space code to choose its own dependencies that might not be compatible with the framework's dependencies.

 If you shade, you need intimate knowledge of how your dependencies work, and